 This article was written in partnership with HSBC Canada.
-Together we thrive.

 Tony and Patrick are both newcomers to Canada from Ireland.
 Tony and Patrick are both renters.
 And Tony and Patrick have lived in multiple cities across Canada.
 However, that’s where the similarities end.
 While Tony, the rugged pioneer, has traveled west and set up base in beautiful B.C. after a few years living in Toronto, Patrick has made bilingual Montreal his Canadian home.